jayphelps/shortcut.js/README.md

 ### Remove through JavaScript

-If you have a reference to the added Shortcut object can simply call .remove();
+If you have a reference to the added Shortcut instance can simply call .remove();

 ``` javascript
 shortcut.remove();